Director/Technical Director/Streaming Tech John Bogley working with Blackmagic ATEM 2 switcher and encoding laptops

 For Youtube, there have been changes in the past year with the service that require the event to be set up properly so that everyone can access it.
 As we know because of the pandemic, Zoom has become very popular.
 Sometimes virtual events are done just using Zoom; other times Zoom is mixed with Vimeo or one of the other streaming platforms.
 If a client desires additional bells and whistles — like pre-registration, secure link, additional reporting, etc. — MTI partners with providers such as Issuer Direct.
 Because of the pandemic, many times the featured speakers will be remote.
 It is crucial to know how many and how they are coming into the virtual event.
 It is always advisable to test out any remote connections in advance of the virtual event/webcast as opposed to the day of.
 Normally we can do a remote test from anywhere.

 Another key area is Powerpoint presentations.
 If they are being used in the virtual event/webcast, it is important to know how many presenters are using them.
-Does the remote presenter have any Powerpoints?
-The same goes for any video footage that is needed for the virtual event.
+Does the remote presenter have an